claireswn8/FundProject/README.md

 Hannah Vaughan   | vaughanh

 ## Language Introduction
-Our language, named _ABetterStackLang_, is a stack-based language with a stack that can have integers, booleans, and tuples as its values.
-These values can be pushed onto the stack, and mathematic operations can be performed on the integer values in the stack.
-Conditional logic allows for differing series of commands to be executed with if/else branching, while loops allow for looping to occur on values on the stack, and tuples can be both constructed and deconstructed to provide invertability.
+Our language, named _MathLang_, is a stack-based language with a stack that can have integers, booleans, and tuples as its values.
+These values can be pushed onto the stack, and mathematical operations can be performed on the integer values in the stack.
+Conditional logic allows for differing series of commands to be executed with if/else branching; while loops allow for looping to occur on values on the stack, and tuples can be both constructed and deconstructed to provide invertability.

 ## Usage
 ### Setup Instructions
-_ABetterStackLang_ is intended to be run from GHCi, so the _Lang_ module must be loaded to run programs in the language.
+_MathLang_ is intended to be run from GHCi, so the _Lang_ module must be loaded to run programs in the language.

 ### Good Program Examples and their Outputs
 ```haskell